In this chapter

 ICDs are living documents.
 Track every change, get sign-off from affected teams, and maintain revision history.
 A single "quick fix" to an interface without updating the ICD causes integration disasters.
 Treat ICD changes like code changes: review, approve, document.

-Integration Steps
+Integration steps.

-- One Interface at a Time: Add subsystems sequentially.
+- One interface at a time: Add subsystems sequentially.
 Computer boots → add sensor → verify I2C communication → add actuator → verify SPI.
 Isolate failures to specific interfaces.

 Building Without Hardware in Hand